Indian Child Welfare Act

 If the children are not residing on their reservation, and are not the subject of a current dependency in tribal court, either tribal or state courts can make custody decisions about the children, regardless of where they live.
 But there must be "good cause" (good reason) for the state court to keep the case.

 The state court must make sure a child's tribe gets written notice of the case.
-If the nonparent does not know who the child's tribe is, the state court should send notice to the Secretary of Interior.
-You should get a copy of the notice.
+If the nonparent does not know who the child's tribe is, the state court should send notice to the Secretary of Interior and to all possible tribes known to be connected to the child.
+The Indian parent should also get a copy of the notice if they are known.

 -